kustex/CFTC-COT-Report/README.md

-├── app_cftc.py               # Main Python script to run the app and display dashboard ├── cftc_analyser.py          # Main Python script to download zip-files and make calculations ├── cftc_data                 # Directory with zip files (downloaded from https://www.cftc.gov/) ├── requirements.txt          # Python dependencies
+├── app_cftc.py               # Main Python script to run the app and display dashboard ├── cftc_analyser.py          # Main Python script to download zip-files and make calculations ├── cftc_data                 # Directory with zip files (downloaded from https://www.cftc.gov/) ├── metrics.yaml              # .yaml file with all the names which cftc_analyser.py will be looking for in the downloaded Excel-files.
+├── requirements.txt          # Python dependencies
 └── README.md                 # This README file
 ```